notpeelz/ArgumentParser/README.md

 ### Reflective mode

   This one is just an extra programmatical sugar, yet so much more than that.
 Instead of manually supplying your *argument definitions*, you can adorn class members (either properties or methods) with an `IOptionAttribute`, which both serves as a binding descriptor and information container to generate your argument definitions at run-time.
-In other words, the parsing, solving and binding (i.e. data population) without ever having to touch the nitty-gritty of the parsing!
+In other words, the parsing, solving and binding (i.e. data population) is done without ever having to touch the nitty-gritty of the parsing!

 ## How to use